Introduction to Sociology at Plashet School

 How are students assessed?

-Paper 2 – Crime & deviance, Mass Media, Social Inequality.
+- Paper 2 – Crime & deviance, Social differentiation and stratification, Applied methods of sociological enquiry.

 Please contact the school on firstname.lastname@example.org for further information.